Angus-C-git/cybernetic-coffee/content/blog/learn-source-code-auditing.md

 Dynamic analysis is probably the most familiar/natural to us when we think about understanding how something works.
 We try it out, play with it or modify it to understand how it works.
 In a computing this typically involves feeding different data to inputs, using the program in different settings or perhaps even debugging code in a debugger like gdb.
 Its easy for us as humans to experiment with various inputs and observe their outputs in order to understand how a program works or behaves under certain conditions.
 It is also common for dynamic analysis to be our only option for example when examining a remote target for which we have neither the executable nor the source code.
 Programs for which we have the obfuscated executable  may also lend themselves more to dynamic analysis.
 [Black Box Fuzzers](#), really any fuzzer, takes this idea of trying different data against a target and automates it on a massive scale trying and mutating thousands of input cases per second looking for data that may crash the program or cause it to act unexpectedly.

-Static analysis is of course the prefred choice for white box testing situations where the source code is provided in its natural state.
-We take the programs file(s) and we scan over its contents looking for mistakes assisted by manuals and potentailly other tools like the one we will start bulding [next](#).
+Static analysis is of course the preferred choice for white box testing situations where the source code is provided in its natural state.
+We take the programs file(s) and we scan over its contents looking for mistakes assisted by manuals and potentially other tools like the one we will start building [next](#).
 No data is input to functions or the contents of variables examined in a debugger but rather how a function will behave under various conditions is theorised by the analyst.
 Being able to see how everything in a program links up like this is obviously very useful and is the reason we build tools like [dissassemblers](#https://en.wikipedia.org/wiki/Disassembler) so even in a black box setting, provided we have the executable program, we could examine a representation of its source code.

 Perhaps you have already started forming ideas abut the drawbacks of each approach but ill summarise some of the ones i've thought about.